Alan Resnick: 2013–present: Adult Swim

 In 2016, Adult Swim aired Resnick's third short film, This House Has People in It.
 The short film aired at 4:00 a.m. between March 14–19.
 The short itself consists of surveillance camera footage of a mundane suburban family that descends into surreal horror as the eldest daughter begins phasing through the kitchen floor, based on the found footage genre.
-Clues hidden throughout This House then direct viewers towards a fake security company website with additional surveillance material of the family and the paranormal events surrounding them, as well as a bootleg episode of a fictional TV show titled the The Sculptor's Clayground [sic] and its associated website run by the eponymous host (played by Resnick himself).
+Clues hidden throughout This House then direct viewers towards a fake security company website with additional surveillance material of the family and the paranormal events surrounding them, as well as a bootleg episode of a fictional TV show titled the Scultor's Clayground [sic] and its associated website run by the eponymous host (played by Resnick himself).
 The resulting alternate reality game explores many of the events leading up to and following This House with a total of over two hours' worth of video and audio files alongside numerous logs, images, and text documents.

 Later in 2016, Resnick starred in IFC's webseries The Mirror as Wesley.
 In 2017, Resnick made an animated film for Super Deluxe called Johnny Bubble, featuring the titular character in a series of odd events until he dies.

 In 2018, his short film, May I Please Enter, was released.
 In 2020, his short What Codec Should I Use? was released.
 In 2021, he collaborated with Meow Wolf Denver to create the short film Mac and Cheese.
 In 2022, his latest short film Cool Blue Car was released as part of Adult Swim's smalls.

 In 2022, he created a music video for "I Didn't Know I Was Dead" by Negativland.
 That same year, he co-directed (with Patti Harrison) the music video for "Bicstan" by Hudson Mohawke.